oss-slu/oss.slu.github.io/docs/portfolio.md

 **[DADS (Database of Arithmetic Dynamical Systems)](project_dads/about.md)** - The goal of this project is to create a flexible, web-based, search-driven user interface for a database of arithmetic dynamical systems

 **[Data Entry & Exhibition for Rerum](project_deer/about.md)** - A designer's framework for non-destructive annotation and template rendering for distributed digital resources and collections.

+**[Digital Bone Box](project_digital_bone_box/about.md)** - This project is a Web Application aims to convert an existing PowerPoint-based educational tool into an interactive, mobile-friendly web application.

 **[Drone World](project_droneworld/about.md)** - DroneWorld is a platform for testing small unmanned aerial systems (sUAS) applications by simulating realistic test scenarios based on specified requirements.

 **[Electronic Structure Parser](./project_esp/about.md)** - The esp is a web application that allows the user to upload the ORCA/Gaussian data and the software produces tabular results in a Word document.